grimoire/mmdetection-to-tensorrt/docs/getting_started.md

 ...
 ```

-in the same config file, set the plugin and parse function
+In the same config file, set the plugin and parse function

 ```
 [property]
 ...